rabbitmq/rabbitmq-website/site/classic-queues.md

 Classic queues may keep up to 2048 messages in memory, depending on the consume rate.
 Classic queues will however avoid reading larger messages from disk too early.
-In **RabbitMQ 3.12** this means messages larger than the embed size.
+In **RabbitMQ 3.12** this means messages larger than the embed size (by default, 4096 bytes).

 The index in version 1 has to read entire segment files in order to access the messages inside.
 This can lead to memory usage spikes,